shahkamran/aws-cloudwatch-agent-install-onprem/README.md

 ```

 # Create CloudWatch Configuration File using Wizard
 Run the Wizard to create CloudWatch Configuration file.
 It will ask you series of questions and based on the response it will create a configuration file.
 You can also get Wizard to store the config file in AWS Parameter Store (but don't have to) for future use or further rollout.
-For more details refer to `https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html`
+For more details refer to `https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html`.
+You do not have to use CollectD or other Statistics/ Network performance daemons and will still get basic OS metrics.

 ```sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-config-wizard```